 Hill-Stead is a great museum.
 Top notch.
 One of the best.
-It appears on several CTMQ/state sanctioned lists: Art Trail, CT Women’s Heritage Trail, CT Historic Gardens Trail, and it’s National Historic Landmark.
+It appears on several CTMQ/state sanctioned cultural trails: The CT Art Trail, CT Women’s Heritage Trail, CT Historic Gardens Trail, and it’s a National Historic Landmark.
 It’s a museum, obviously, and it has a trail network.

 But I can get to Hill-Stead via a 15-minute drive from my house.
-And I can hike in to it from the New England National Scenic Trail.
+And I can hike in to it from the Metacomet Trail.
 Therefore, I could argue, Hill-Stead is better than Hill Farmstead.